 Weeds may have gotten a slow start this spring, but they worked fast to play catch-up in corn and soybean fields across the Midwest.
-Hopefully your customers were able to implement an effective program approach to weed control, and there are minimal weed escapes.
+Hopefully, you were able to implement an effective program approach to weed control, and there are minimal weed escapes.

-“Fortunately, late-emerging weeds don’t pose a very big threat to yield,” says Ron Geis, market development specialist, Corteva Agriscience.
-“However, their offspring can plague a field for several years, so preventing late-emerging weeds from seeding still benefits customers.”
+“Fortunately, late-emerging weeds don’t pose a very big threat to yield,” says Ron Geis, Market Development Specialist, Corteva Agriscience.
+“However, their offspring can plague a field for several years, so preventing late-emerging weeds from seeding is still beneficial.”

 The best thing to do after a postemergence application is to intensively scout fields.
-Encourage customers to look for disease symptoms, insect damage and, of course, weed escapes.
-If there are still weeds present, they may want to consider hand-spraying weeds in the field or physical weed removal to lower populations of weed seed.
+Look for disease symptoms, insect damage and, of course, weed escapes.
+If there are still weeds present, you may want to consider hand-spraying weeds in the field or physical weed removal to lower populations of weed seed.

 If there are trouble spots, a preharvest or postharvest strategy may be needed.
-This also is a good planning exercise for the following year.
-Knowing specific weed problems and where the trouble spots are will keep your customers on the right track.
+This is also a good planning exercise for the following year.
+Knowing specific weed problems and where the trouble spots are will keep you on the right track.

-When applying herbicides early next season, remind customers to always include residual products to help manage later weed flushes and keep the total weed seedbank low.
+When applying herbicides early next season, it’s important to always include residual products.
+This will help manage later weed flushes and keep the total weed seedbank low.

 “Growers have been seeing great postemergence residual control in corn with Resicore and in soybeans with EverpreX herbicides,” Geis says.
 “We’re also excited about more weed control options coming down the Corteva Agriscience pipeline, such as Kyro, the newest solution in our corn herbicide portfolio.”

-Your customers can take action against weeds this fall with a burndown application.
-Burndown applications provide farmers with numerous benefits, including a more streamlined workload with fewer hours of spring work, better-prepared fields at planting and the opportunity for increased yield potential come next harvest.
-And if your customers still have TruChoice® prepay funds, investing in fall weed control is a great way to use those remaining dollars.
+You can take action against weeds this fall with a burndown application.
+Burndown applications provide numerous benefits, including a more streamlined workload with fewer hours of spring work, better-prepared fields at planting and the opportunity for increased yield potential come next harvest.
+And if you still have prepay funds with the TruChoice® offer, investing in fall weed control is a great way to use those remaining dollars.
 See qualifying products here.